Loading...

 Disabled

 For this tutorial we'll create a new component.
-This component will have state categories for size and for color.
+This component has state categories for size and for color.
 To do this:

 Open Gum